Online (Non-)Convex Learning via Tempered Optimism: Experiments

 \textbf{Quantity of interest.} For each dataset, we plot the evolution of the averaged cumulative loss $\sum_{i=1}^{t} \ell\left(h_{i},z_i\right) / t$ as a function of the step $t=1,..., m$, where $m$ is the dataset size and $h_{i}$ is the decision made by the learner $h_i$ at step $i$.
-The results are gathered in \Cref{fig: real_datasets}.
+The results are gathered in \Cref{fig: real_datasets} and are averaged over 20 runs with associated error bars.

-\textbf{Empirical findings.} On those datasets, OMGD with adaptive steps and D-OGD seems to perform rather equivalently, except on the PIMA Indians dataset where D-OGD outperforms OMGD.
-On two datasets (Breast Cancer and California Housing), D-OGD performs better than OGD, otherwise both methods performs similarly.
-A reason that could explain the efficiency of our method compared to OMGD in the PIMA Indians dataset is that because this problem is difficult (\emph{i.e.,} noisy), the technical condition stated in \cite[][Corollary 4]{zhang2017improved} may not be statisfied.
+\textbf{Empirical findings.} On those datasets, OMGD with adaptive steps and D-OGD seem to perform rather equivalently, except on the PIMA Indians dataset where D-OGD outperforms OMGD.
+On two datasets (Breast Cancer and California Housing), D-OGD performs better than OGD, otherwise, both methods perform similarly.
+A reason that could explain the efficiency of our method compared to OMGD in the PIMA Indians dataset is that because this problem is difficult (\emph{i.e.,} noisy), the technical condition stated in \cite[][Corollary 4]{zhang2017improved} may not be satisfied.
 This would impeach OMGD to attain competitive results.
 Furthermore, note that in any case, D-OGD is at least as good as OGD or OMGD.
+The take-home message is that the OT-OL approach is comparably efficient on those datasets.